Kansas City dad says he’s victim of mistaken identity, causing strangers to harass his family

 Last Thursday, William Jackson moved into a small house near 61st and Jackson in Kansas City, excited about starting a new beginning with his 5-year-old daughter.

-”I like to pride mysel on being a good father.
+”I like to pride myself on being a good father.
 I mean, you know, I’ve dedicated my life to my daughter," Jackson said during an interview Tuesday.

 Hours after he and his daughter moved in, the metro dad said he heard men outside their home, threatening him and saying, “We’ll get him.”